Which Function Has the Greater Maximum Value? A Comprehensive Exploration

 Q: Can a function have multiple global maxima?

 A: No. A function can only have one global maximum value.
-However, it can achieve the global maximum value at multiple points.
+On the flip side, it can achieve the global maximum value at multiple points.

 -